Scott Pruitt Resigns as EPA Chief Amid Flood of Allegations

 The spending in question included travel, office decorating, security, an apartment rental from a lobbyist, and other expenses, which resulted in two congressional hearings.
 The allegations prompted bipartisan concern, with even close ally Sen. Jim Inhofe (R-Okla.) saying Pruitt might have to resign if the behavior continued.

 The onslaught of allegations continued, making it increasingly difficult for Pruitt or any of the other Trump political appointees at EPA to carry out the president’s policy agenda.

-The latest allegation came in a letter to the EPA Inspector General (IG) from Rep. Ted Lieu (D-Calif.) and Rep. Don Beyer (D-Va.) claiming Pruitt and some of his aides were altering federal records concerning who he had met with and when.
+The latest allegation came in a letter to the EPA inspector general (IG) from Rep. Ted Lieu (D-Calif.) and Rep. Don Beyer (D-Va.), claiming Pruitt and some of his aides were altering federal records concerning whom he had met with and when.
 Altering official documents is a violation of multiple federal laws and regulations.

 The U.S. Office of Government Ethics released a letter on April 6 that listed questionable expenses, such as paying $50 a night to rent a room from a lobbyist, traveling first class, and demoting or reassigning agency employees who were trying to ensure the expenses didn’t violate internal rules or the law.